Equilibria in multi-player multi-outcome infinite sequential games: Introduction

 In an attempt to make the rather abstract results somewhat more accessible, we shall consider in addition the corollaries obtained in the situation where the goals of the players are to maximize real-valued payoff functions.
 Distinguishing properties here are continuity, upper or lower semicontinuity and Borel measurability.
 These settings have been studied before \cite{fudenberg,mertens,purves,flesch}, and usually our corollaries improve upon known results by extending them from the case of finitely many players to the case of countably many players.
 An overview of past and new results is given in the table on Page \pageref{fig:overview}.

 Our results showcase which requirements are actually needed for which aspects of determinacy, and as such may contribute to the understanding of strategic behaviour in general.

 Additionally, the emergence of quantitative objectives in addition to qualitative structure in traditional verification/synthesis games \cite{chatterjee2}, such as mean-payoff parity games \cite{chatterjee3,chatterjee4}, provides an area of applications for abstract theorems about the existence of equilibria.
 Existence results in such settings are usually not trivial, but are proven together with the introduction of the setting -- thus we do not answer open questions, but are hopeful that our results may be useful in the future.
-In these cases, strategies realized by finite automata are particularly relevant, and we provide a dedicated transfer result for these in Section \ref{sec:finitegraphs}.

 Having results for countably many players is important for applications if multi-agent interactions in open systems are studied.
 In order to employ an equilibrium existence result for finitely many players, a bound on the number of agents involved in the interaction might need to be common knowledge from the beginning on.
 Our results on the other hand easily enable a setting where additional agents may join the interaction later on, and only the number of agents who have acted in the past is finite.